With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the world’s most successful food trends.

 5. Stir the garlic and basil into the roasted feta and tomatoes.

 Do this immediately after taking the baking dish out of the oven.
-The container needs to be warm enough to cook off that raw edge of the garlic.
+The container needs to be warm enough to cook off the garlic’s raw edge.

 6. Toss the pasta and sauce together.